Overview

 Search for the node "Draw BlueLine Debug Tag".

-Extract to Subsystem Shift+B
+Extract to Subsystem Shift+Alt+B

 Refactor complex Blueprint graphs by extracting selected nodes into dedicated Blueprint Subsystems.
 This feature automates the creation of GameInstance, World, or LocalPlayer managers, promoting cleaner architecture and better separation of concerns.